-ENGL 101: English Composition-CAPP (H020)
+ENGL 101: English Composition-CAPP

-Length: one semester Prerequisite: English 9, English 10, English 11

-Credit: .5 HS +
+Length: One semester Prerequisite: English 9, English 10, English 11 Grades: 12 Credit: .5 HS + 4 college (St. Norbert)

 Teacher approval required

 This is a course designed to introduce you to college writing, emphasizing writing as a process.
 It focuses on rhetoric, producing and organizing ideas, conducting research, developing paragraphs, and improving your overall composition skills.
 We will review basic conventions of punctuation, grammar, spelling and usage as needed.
 In addition, we will practice pre-writing, editing, and revising skills.